jwest22/obscure_query/README.md

 3. **Utilities:** Buttons for utility functions: building database files, similarity indexes, cardinality indexes, and relation maps.

-4. **Serialize Relation Map**: Button to render the relation map in a human readable format for interaction with an LLM.
+4. **Serialize Relation Map**: Render & download the relation map in a human readable format for interaction with an LLM.